Opioid Abuse: Related Press Releases

 National Opioid Settlements

-Attorney General Chris Carr is committed to holding accountable those who have played a critical role in contributing to the opioid crisis.
+Attorney General Chris Carr is committed to holding accountable those who contributed to the opioid crisis in the first place.

 By joining several national settlements with opioid manufacturers, distributors and retail pharmacies, Carr has been able to secure more than one billion dollars for our state and local governments to expand access to critical treatment, prevention, and recovery services.